Dreamers Have a Reprieve – The Fight Continues

-Trump’s vow to end DACA severely impacts immigrants, especially young women.
-Aside from destroying families, ending deportation protections silences women who are experiencing discrimination or harm but cannot report it in fear of the consequences.
-It is clear that ending DACA is an attack on this country’s most vulnerable.
+Aside from destroying families, ending deportation protections silences women who cannot report discrimination or abuse in fear of the consequences.
+It is clear that ending DACA would be an aggressive attack on this country’s most vulnerable.

-Governor Cuomo has called for passage of a statewide New York DREAM Act, in his 2018 State of the State address.
-This would allow undocumented college students who arrived here as children to obtain financial aid as part of a comprehensive immigration reform package.
+Governor Cuomo has called for a New York DREAM Act in his 2018 State of the State address to allow undocumented college students who arrived here as children to obtain financial aid as part of a comprehensive immigration reform package.

 2. Call Congress, Advocate for DACA!